enginkizil/FeedEk/README.md

 - **ShowPubDate**
   Option to show Feed Item Publish Date.
 Default is `true`
 - **DescCharacterLimit**
   Feed Description Characters Limit Count.
 Default is no limit
 - **TitleLinkTarget**
   Option for Feed Title Link Target.
 Default is `_blank`
+- **ShowReadOn**
+  Show a read on Link if CharacterLimit cut off the description.
+Default is `false`
+- **EnableFlips**
+  Enable the JQuery Flips Plugin integration.
+Default is `false`

 ## Demo